gxespino/gxespino.github.io/_posts/2015-07-25-perusing-ruby-enumerable.markdown

 6. **cycle** - potential for infinity.
 Takes an argument that defaults to nil (cycle forever).

 7. **find** - takes an argument that will return it's result if no object matches the enumerable.
-Gotcha - need to call argument with a lambda otherwie you'll get an error.
+Gotcha - need to call argument with a lambda otherwise you'll get an error.

 {% highlight ruby %}
 (1..10).find( -> { "nope" }) { |num| num == 15 }
 => "nope"
 {% endhighlight %}

-8. **drop/drop** while - Drops the n element in a collection.
+8. **drop/drop** while - Drops the `n` element in a collection.
 Does exactly what you think it does.

 9. **each_cons** - returns a consecutive `n` of elements.
 Weird one here, can't think of any uses for it, yet.